jacobszmon/Git-Info-Pages/docs/02-Git-Life-Cycles/02-Git-Life-Cycles.md

 The working directory is the current state of your repository's files on disk.

-As you add, delete or make changes on your files and other data types, the working directory saves all that data.
+As you add, delete or make changes to your files and other data types, the working directory saves all that data.

 ### Staging Area